TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 Include individual extensions like site packages
 ================================================

-A project will often contain custom extensions, and at the least a `sitepackage` that provides the TYPO3-related project templates and configuration.
+A project will often contain custom extensions, and at the least a `sitepackage <https://docs.typo3.org/m/typo3/tutorial-sitepackage/main/en-us/>`__ that provides the TYPO3-related project templates and configuration.

 Previously, this was stored in a directory like :file:`typo3conf/ext/my_sitepackage`.
 In Composer mode, you can easily add a custom repository within your project of the type `path`, so that you can require your sitepackage as if it was a normal package.
-You would not need to put it into a distinct Git or remote composer repository.
+You would not need to put it into a distinct Git or remote Composer repository.

 Usually these extensions are saved in a directory like :file:`<project_root>/packages/` or :file:`<project_root>/extensions/` (and no longer in :file:`typo3conf/ext/`), so you would use: